 Critically, the content needs to relate to your prospects’ actual pain points and interests.
 It should be informative and engaging without too heavy a “sell sell sell” message.
 This kind of relationship building is more likely to lead customers to the next step.

 4. Be credible

-This can be a broad topic, so let’s get to the point.
 If you want your prospects to trust you and your brand, you need to build credibility.
-This translates into different tactics: creating a cohesive visual strategy, being consistent in your tone, personality and messaging, making yourself useful to your audience, engaging with other brands or businesses, getting verified by the platform, referrals, etc.
+This translates into different tactics: creating a cohesive visual strategy, being consistent in your tone, personality and messaging, making yourself useful to your audience, engaging with other brands or businesses, using referrals, and getting verified by the platform.

 5. Use social listening tools

-Another useful tip to improve your social selling is to use social listening tools to know what people are saying about you, your industry and your competitors via specific keywords, hashtags and buzzwords.
+Another useful tip to improve your social selling is to use social listening tools to know what people are saying about you, your industry and your competitors.
+This is done by searching specific keywords, hashtags and buzzwords.

-Just scrolling through a social media app can be tedious and sometimes unproductive, that’s why social listening can be a great choice to do research more effectively.
+Scrolling through a social media app can be tedious and sometimes unproductive, so social listening using these search markers can be a great way to do your research more effectively.

-The importance and the benefits of social media can be palpable in any aspect of a business, and sales is no different.
-Social selling can be an incredibly helpful technique, and with the correct guidance, it will take your sales to the next level.
+The benefits of social media can be powerful in any aspect of a business, and sales is no different.
+Social selling can be an incredibly helpful technique, and with the correct guidance it will take your sales to the next level.